approvals/ApprovalTests.Net.Xunit/readme.source.md

  * Fragility: Deriving the test name from a stack trace is dependent on several things to be configured correctly.
 Optimization must be disabled to avoid in-lining and debug symbols enabled and parsable.
  * Performance impact: Computing a stack trace is a relatively expensive operation.
 Disabling optimization also impacts performance

-Xunit.ApprovalTests avoids these problems by using the current xUnit context to derive the approval file name.
+ApprovalTests.Net.Xunit avoids these problems by using the current xUnit context to derive the approval file name.

 toc